lbolanos/ast-gspeech/README.md

 Create a new service account, and download the json credentials file.

 Then, set
-the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to your downloaded service account credentials before running this example:
+the `GOOGLE_APPLICATION_CREDENTIALS` /var/lib/asterisk/agi-bin/ast-gspeech/bin/run.sh variable to point to your downloaded service account credentials before running this example:

     export GOOGLE_APPLICATION_CREDENTIALS=/path/to/your/credentials-key.json